AP sources: Hinchcliffe to be replaced at new McLaren team

 He returned to win the pole for the 100th Indianapolis 500 in 2016 but failed to make the 33-car starting lineup in 2018.

 The late timing of the McLaren decision puts Hinchcliffe in an awful position of finding a consistently competitive ride.
 Marcus Ericsson knew he was out the moment McLaren bought in with Schmidt, and in turn he landed a new third seat with Chip Ganassi Racing.
-But there’s not much available at the top of the market unless Hinchcliffe and Honda can work a financial deal that expands him into a third seat for Bobby Rahal.
+But there is not much available at the top of the market unless Hinchcliffe and Honda can work a financial deal that expands him into a third seat for Bobby Rahal.

 An outside opportunity for Hinchcliffe is in NASCAR.
 He is represented by Spire Sports and Entertainment, the company that owns the No. 77 Cup car, and team co-owner Jeff Dickerson tried to get Hinchcliffe in the seat for The Roval at Charlotte Motor Speedway.
 Hinchcliffe had to pass because it fell on the same weekend as the wedding of close friend Robert Wickens.